rabirabirara/goober-eats-rust/README.md

 # goober-eats-rust
 Rewrite of an older school project in Rust.

+## Build

+To build this project (Why would you?), make sure you have rustup and cargo installed on your computer.

+You can then clone this repository into wherever you please, and call `cargo run --release -- mapdata.txt deliveries.txt` to build and run the program.

 ## Rewriting things in Rust

 This was a lot of fun to write in Rust, given that C++ is an esoteric and foolish language to write much of anything in.